Tubes

 Schraeder Valve

 The difference between valves is one not encountered in tires.
 Valves are the mechanism by which the tubes are inflated.
 There are two types of valves; Presta and Schraeder.
 Schraeder valves are wider at the base, and will not fit on a rim that has a hole shaped for a Presta valve.
-On the other hand, Presta valves will fit rims with holes for Schraeder valves as long as an adapter is put in place to hold it secure.
+On the other hand, Presta valves will fit rims with holes for Schraeder valves as long as an washer holds it secure.
 Air compressors, such as those available at gas stations and many bike stores, are compatible with Schraeder valves.
 A screw-on adapter, though, can make Presta valves compatible.
 Many newer pumps will have smart heads, meaning they will work on either Presta or Schraeder valves indiscriminately.

 Some tubes come equipped with extra long valves.
 Those are to accommodate deep dish rims.
 Deep dish rims serve a couple of purposes: they are more aerodynamic, for that extra edge towards going faster, and on mountain bikes they provide a little more up-and-down stability.
 They’re uncommon except where speed performance is a major concern.
 Long-valve tubes are unnecessary except with deep dish rims.